dankorotin/ton-tutorials/2-tests/README.md

     });
 ```

-`it(...` creates a test closure with the following parameters: a name (`'should deploy'` in this case), an optional function (the one with the comments in it), and an optional timeout (none here).
+`it(...` is a test case function with the following parameters: a name (`'should deploy'` in this case), an optional function (the one with the comments in it; you can omit it to make the test case pending and provide the implementation later, e.g., `it('should deploy');`), and an optional timeout (none here).
 Since the deployment result is checked before each test, this test case is empty.

 It's time to run the tests and see if they pass.
 Run this command in the terminal window inside your project's directory: